 “Wide open” literally means the maximum aperture of the lens.
 You will often hear photographers say something like “shoot wide open”.
 In this case, they always refer to the maximum size of the aperture available on your lens, such as f/1.4 or f/2.8.
 For example, if you are shooting with a 24-70mm f/2.8 lens, its maximum aperture is f/2.8.
 If I said something like “The center of the frame looks sharp wide open”, referring to the same 24-70mm f/2.8 lens, you can rephrase this sentence to “The center of the frame looks sharp at the maximum aperture of f/2.8”.

 Take a look at the below illustration:

-The largest circle in the above illustration represents the “wide open” aperture of f/1.4.
+As you can see, the largest aperture in the above illustration represents the “wide open” aperture of f/2.8.

 It is important to point out that the term wide open does not refer to a specific aperture.
 The reason is that the maximum aperture of a lens is different from lens to lens.
 For example, while the maximum aperture of a 24-70mm f/2.8 lens referenced above is f/2.8, the maximum aperture of another lens like the Nikon 50mm f/1.8G is f/1.8.
 This means that wide open in the latter example would refer to an aperture size of f/1.8 instead.

 Wide Open on Variable Aperture Lenses

 If one uses a variable aperture lens, such as the Nikon 18-55mm f/3.5-5.6, the maximum aperture of the lens is going to vary at different focal lengths.